AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

-Elizabeth Inchbald:
-THE MOGUL TALE;Ê
-OR, The Descent of the Balloon.Ê
+# Elizabeth Inchbald: THE MOGUL TALE or, The Descent of the Balloon.
-A FARCE.Ê
+## A FARCE

-AS IT IS ACTED AT THEÊTHEATRE-ROYALÊ, SMOKE-ALLEY.
+AS IT IS ACTED AT THE THEATRE-ROYAL SMOKE-ALLEY.
+[Dublin] 1788
-[Dublin]Ê
-Printed for the booksellersÊ1788Ê
-20 p.

-DRAMATIS PERSON®.
+DRAMATIS PERSONAE: